 What should I do if I don't get funded?
 Be prepared to revise and resubmit your application.
 Revising is your opportunity to respond to the criticisms of the Scientific Review Group and use their comments to improve your grant application.
 First, talk with your Program Officer to review your summary statement and to obtain advice.
 It is also wise to ask someone experienced in grantsmanship and not involved in your proposed research to review your application, summary statement, and revision plans.

 Where do I respond to the comments of the reviewers?
 May I pick the comments to discuss?
 You should respond as thoroughly as possible to all of the reviewers’ comments in a one-page section called “Introduction”.
-The Introduction should include a summary of the substantial additions, deletions, and changes to the application, as well as a response to the issues and criticism raised in the Summary Statement.
-In addition, the changes in the text of the application must be clearly marked by appropriate bracketing, indenting, or changing of typography.
+The Introduction should include a summary of the substantial additions, deletions, and changes to the application, as well as a response to theweaknesses raised in the Summary Statement.
+Identifying individual changes in the text of specific aims, research strategy and other application attachments is no longer required.

 Does the R15 target postdoctoral trainees?
 No, one goal of the R15 is to expose students to research opportunities.
 Postdoctoral researchers are not targeted by the R15.